 - Do you have something of value for your customer or yourself?
 You should.
 If you have build working software in each iteration, even if not delivered to the customer, you have something to show and to learn from and to rely on.

 - Is it difficult to work this way?
 Of course.
-The team has to master the culture shift to deliver done software by following the value, and completing the stuff that brings the most value first.
-In addition, the technical skills of the team have to grow to support this agility.
-Without automatic tests and automatic build of software in short intervals you won´t get there.
+The team has to master the culture shift to deliver done software by following the value and completing the stuff that brings the most value first.
+Also, the technical skills of the team have to grow to support this agility.
+Without automatic tests and automatic build of software in short intervals, you won´t get there.
 All your systems need to be aligned towards giving feedback as fast as possible.

 - Will this way of working help you to deliver appropriate results?
 Sure.
 Feedback and learning are an inherent part of this model.
 This responds directly to the uncertainty of the complex problem class that you are in.
 To deal with a world where more is unknown than known requires us to “cut through the noise by taking action” [Beedle and Schwaber 2002:27] and continuously validate our mental models against reality - as we go.

-In this short enumeration from market over problem class to process model, the last mentioned are the people.
+In this short enumeration from the market over problem class to the process model, the last mentioned is the people.
 Last, not least.
-People are most important.
-Everyone counts, it is no longer that people are being told what to do and simply follow.
-With the follower mental model you will not survive in dynamic, competitive markets or in complex problem situations.
-The only way to survive is with dynamic leaders at all levels in the organization, people who explore problem and solution spaces and find ways to achieve things, artists, status quo challengers with excellent skills.
-These people have a drive to achieve and strive for purpose, autonomy and mastery.
-Of course, in job advertisements all companies seek for this kind of folks, but after the hiring process, in the “real life”, these talents are being treated like if they were all the same and interchangeable, average, like resources, often without any sense and respect.
-To make it clear, the agile mindset asks for creativity, attitude, know-how, opinions and cooperation.
+People are the most important.
+Everyone counts, it is no longer that people are being told what to do and follow.
+With the follower mental model, you will not survive in dynamic, competitive markets or complex problem situations.
+The only way to survive is with dynamic leaders at all levels in the organization; people who explore problem and solution spaces and find ways to achieve things, artists, status quo challengers with excellent skills.
+These people have the drive to achieve and strive for purpose, autonomy, and mastery.
+Of course, in job advertisements, all companies seek for this kind of folks, but after the hiring process, in the “real life”, these talents are being treated like if they were all the same and interchangeable, average, like resources, often without any sense and respect.
+To make it clear, the agile mindset asks for creativity, attitude, know-how, opinions, and cooperation.
 We want people in their entireness and give them space to grow.
 We want them to ask “why” and insisting on answers.
-I believe, everyone in current corporate structures has the ability and the wish to act like a whole human being, but when people are treated day-in and day-out as interchangeable resources, it doesn´t take long and they behave accordingly, switch brains off and do something interesting in their spare time.
+I believe, everyone in current corporate structures has the ability and the wish to act as a whole human being, but when people are treated day-in and day-out as interchangeable resources, it doesn´t take long, and they behave accordingly, switch brains off and do something interesting in their spare time.
 You know - setting constraints directs self-organization!